Last time we talked about how cognitive functioning can affect your attempts at weight loss.

 As ADDers, we also tend to be grazers.
 We eat small amounts throughout the day rather than three meals.
 The Mediterranean and South Beach diets work that way, and they are effective, but they are also diet plans.
 When you graze throughout the day with no thought as to what or how much you’re eating, you tend to gain weight.

 Our poor self awareness also extends to things like thirst and hunger.
 We have a hard time telling when we’re really hungry and not just bored.
-And according to Dr. Olivardia, once we have a growling stomach or are really thirst, we have already waited too long for a meal or some water.
+And according to Dr. Olivardia, a Harvard educated psychologist, once we have a growling stomach or are really thirsty, we have already waited too long for a meal or some water.

 We are also good at ignoring cues that tell us we are hungry or full, which according to Dr. Olivardia, is a form of eating disorder.